jenkinsci/soos-sca-plugin/README.md

 To manually install the plugin you have two options:

-1. Download the zip file into 'plugins' directory under Jenkins data directory, and restart the server.
+1. Download and copy the plugin .hpi file into <jenkins-home>/plugins/, and restart the server.
-2. Download the hpi file, log in to your Jenkins instance, go to **Manage Jenkins > Manage Plugins** and select **Advanced** tab.
+2. Download the .hpi file, log in to your Jenkins instance, go to **Manage Jenkins > Manage Plugins** and select **Advanced** tab.
 Just choose the **soos-sca.hpi** file, and click the Upload button to install it.

 <blockquote style="margin-bottom: 10px;">
 <details>